Documents related to the Mount Judea C & H Hog CAFO

 ADEQ List of BNRW CAFOS This chart from ADEQ shows all current and prior (closed) CAFOs located within the Buffalo River watershed including 2 dairy and 6 swine operations with open permits.

 ADEQ Temporary Moratorium This is the Notice and Minute Orders establishing a temporary moratorium on any new medium or large swine CAFO permits within the Buffalo River Watershed.
-It expires October 22, 2014.
+It expired October 22, 2014 and was renewed for 180 days on October 24, 2014.

 BUFFALO NATIONAL RIVER DOCUMENTS